Ryagg/st-archive/TESTING.md

 ![long-titles](documentation/testing/bugs/long-titles.jpg)

 -   If there are no reviews for a series there is no information ('No reviews yet') being displayed.
 Attempts to copy the code from the favourites books section on the profile page failed.
--   The 'Edit review' and 'Delete review' buttons on the profile page are neither centred nor vertically aligned with the text above them.

 ![review-buttons](documentation/testing/bugs/review-buttons.jpg)